 The TANKwA Project was delighted to welcome a small group of learners from Elandsvlei Primary School to the main field site in May 2021.
 The students learnt about the process of doing archaeology and saw first-hand the stone artefacts left behind by past hunter-gatherers who lived in the Tankwa Karoo on a very windy hilltop.
 Unfortunately, site visits like this are difficult logistically to arrange, as well as posing ethical issues of stewardship since many artefacts lie exposed and vulnerable on the land surface.
 To extend the reach of our research, the target audience for the Tankwa Toolboxes are the young people growing up in the desolate but beautiful Tankwa Karoo landscape.
 These farming children appreciate the remoteness, harsh climate and scarcity of water in a way that parallels the experience of ancient hunter-gatherers who struggled to survive in the stony desert.
 Furthermore, they are the descendants of the San people, with one child even telling us about how his grandfather used to chip stone into tools.

-Partnering with Madness 3D in South Africa who will provide our 3D resin prints, we aim to roll out our first toolboxes in mid-2022.
+We are fortunate to have access to a 3D resin printer to print our own tools (using plant-based, rather than plastic) resin.
+We are aiming to roll out our first toolboxes in mid-2022.
 As well as providing the toolboxes to schools in the Tankwa region for free, we hope to sell them for a small amount to cover costs, both at regional tourist hotspots in South Africa and more widely in Europe.
 Look out for more updates as the project progresses.